 We now measure the volume of transactions pointwise, on a sample of the most representative schemes.
 Each diagram in~\Cref{fig:ponzi:volume-by-time} shows the money flow (in and out) of a single contract: the red dashed lines represent money sent to the scheme (measured in \USD), while the blue solid lines represent payouts sent by the scheme to users.
 The $x$-axis represents time: we consider the total incoming/outgoing money per day.

-In the diagram for \code{DynamicPyramid}, we see that the most of the incoming flow happened on the 11st of March.
-Indeed, according to the list of transactions on~\href{http://etherscan.io/address/0xa9e4e3b1da2462752aea980698c335e70e9ab26c}{\code{etherscan.io}}, the total investments in that day alone amount to almost $\USDfmt{60000}\USD$.
-We see that the blue and red flows in that day almost overlap, meaning that with such a great balance the contract was able to pay out many of users.
+In the diagram for \code{DynamicPyramid}, we see that the most of the incoming flow happened on the 11st of March, the total investments in that day alone amount to almost $\USDfmt{60000}\USD$ \footnote{Source: \href{http://etherscan.io/address/0xa9e4e3b1da2462752aea980698c335e70e9ab26c}{\code{etherscan.io/address/0xa9e4e3b1da2462752aea980698c335e70e9ab26c}}.}.
+We see that the blue and red flows in that day almost overlap, meaning that with such a great balance the contract was able to pay out many users.
 However, after that single peculiar day, users almost stopped sending ether, and so did the contract.
-Now the contract has a balance of $37$\ether, and it is waiting to pay out the 52nd user of 174.

 The diagram of \code{Government} is peculiar, due to a bug which affected it (already discussed in~\Cref{sec:source-security}).
-Periodically, this contract needs to clear the array which records the list of users that joined the scheme: however, from a certain point performing this operation would have required more gas than the maximum allowed for a single transaction.
-Consequently, several attempts to clear the array and to redeem the jackpot have failed with an ``out-of-gas'' exception.
-Exactly in the date of the first hard-fork (on the 17th of June), which also raised the gas limit \footnote{\href{https://blog.ethereum.org/2016/07/20/hard-fork-completed/}{\code{blog.ethereum.org/2016/07/20/hard-fork-completed/}}}, we observe an internal transaction of $\USDfmt{22699}\USD$, used to withdraw the jackpot and correctly clear the array.
+This contract needs to periodically clear the array which records the list of users.
+However, from a certain point performing this operation would have required more gas than the maximum allowed for a single transaction.
+Several attempts to clear the array and to redeem the funds stored in the contract have failed with an ``out-of-gas'' exception.
+Exactly in the date of the first hard-fork (on the 17th of June, 2016), which also raised the gas limit \footnote{Source: \href{https://blog.ethereum.org/2016/07/20/hard-fork-completed/}{\code{blog.ethereum.org/2016/07/20/hard-fork-completed/}}}, we observe an internal transaction of $\USDfmt{22699}\USD$, used to withdraw the funds and correctly clear the array.

-The diagram for \code{EthereumPyramid} shows that the investments were made basically in two slots of time: one around the last days of February and another on a single day, the 1st of April.
-From \code{etherscan.io} we see that all those later investments were strangely made by the owner: they were almost 50 in a single day.
-We see that the inflow and outflow almost overlap. \code{EthereumPyramid} asks to all users exactly 1\ether and triples the invested money.
-With such a fixed toll, every three users one is paid out, and the outflows is smooth.
-However, we see that there is a peak in the outflow around the 26th of June.
-That day, a single payment has been made of $90$\ether.
+The diagram for \code{EthereumPyramid} shows that the investments were made basically in two slots of time: one around the last days of February 2016, and another on a single day, the 1st of April.
+All those later investments were strangely made by the owner: they were almost 50 in a single day.
+We see that the inflow and outflow almost overlap. \code{EthereumPyramid} asks to all users exactly 1\ether and triples the investment.
+With such a fixed toll, one user every three is paid out, and the outflow is smooth.
+However, we see that there is a peak in the outflow around the 26th of June, and in that day we observe a single payment of $90$\ether.
 After inspecting the code and the set of transactions, we are inclined to say that it is the owner withdrawing her fees.